Kehek language: The "Turin papyrus" and analysis

-The papyrus is located int the university of Turin, and has been previously misinterpreted as being a war chant, though it's now known that it is a chant against snakes.
+The papyrus is located in the University of Turin, and has been previously misinterpreted as being a war chant, though it is now interpreted as a chant against snakes.

 Analysis and links to modern Berber

 The only verifiable word in the text is ṯꜣ-r-mꜣ, probably meaning snake.
-As it was written in hieratic, many of the language's consonants may not have been present in Hieratic, however ṯꜣ is known to have been used in other texts transliterating other languages (mainly semitic ones) to mark sounds such as zˤ.
+As it was written in hieratic, many of the language's consonants may not have been present in hieratic, however ṯꜣ is known to have been used in other texts transliterating other languages (mainly semitic ones) to mark sounds such as zˤ.
 If this was the case, it would mean that Kehek "zˤ-r-m-t" (possibly vocalized as "aẓramat") shares the same consonantal root for the word as modern Berber "zˤrm" (for example, Kabyle aẓrem), also meaning snake.
 Other words that don't have known meaning but may be identified with modern Berber cognates are the following: